ftl2931/three20/README.md

 Secondly, to avoid prompting for reset too often, the program defines a list of applications which, when holding the focus (their window is at the top of the system GUI), prevent it.
 These applications can be specified by process name, or by a phrase included in the window title.
 Note, however, that for some programs, the process name can't be determined and a window title must be used instead.

-These phrases and process names can customised by modifying the settings.json file.
+These phrases and process names can be customised by modifying the settings.json file.

 In addition, if you only want to prevent resets for a limited duration, the reset dialog includes a *stall* option.
 This option prevents resets from occurring until the next break.